schar/TDParse/README.md

 to limit spurious ambiguity, in most cases (those not having to do with pronoun binding!) exploring exactly one derivation per meaning.

+Output can be displayed as natural deduction proofs, or trees annotated with types, rules, and (optionally) semantic values.
+Here is an example of a latex tree output with types and rules:

 ```
 *TDDemo> outTrees' productions ((== effS T) . getProofType) [the, cat, near, someone2, saw, her]
 ```